navjotsagoo/python-app-on-pcf-air-gapped-environments/README.md

 ## Preparation on Unclassified Network with Internet Access
 Begin with deployment in the unclassified environment with internet access.
-Deploy python application in Cloud Foundry that has access to PyPi and anaconda repositories available from the internet.
+Deploy python application in Cloud Foundry that has access to PyPi and Anaconda repositories available from the internet.

 ```bash
 cf push python-app